Kishore-1309/image_captioner/README.md

 # Image Captioning Project 🖼️✍️

-Generate captions for images using CLIP + GPT-2
+Generate captions for images using a bridge between CLIP + GPT-2

 ## 🚀 Installation